4 Questions to Ask When Buying New Construction

 It may be tempting to bypass hiring a real estate agent because you feel like you do not need one.
 After all, if you are buying in a phase of a large subdivision with a nationally recognized builder, you may have a sales representative who is available to answer all of your questions, so why use a real estate agent?
 However, the builder's employee is usually not there to represent your interests, ensure that all paperwork is on the level before you sign it, or give you the information you need to avoid a bad investment.

-A REALTOR® does all of these things and will help you avoid any unexpected issues with new construction and with existing homes alike.
+A REALTOR® does all of these things and will help you avoid any unexpected issues with new construction and with existing homes alike, such as HOA rules and associated fees.

 3. When Should I Get a Home Inspection?